Image Source: Pixabay

 Symptoms of the Tipped, Tilted, or Retroverted Cervix

-Like any conditions, having a tilted cervix can also be determined through signs or symptoms.
+Like any condition, having a tilted cervix can also be determined through signs or symptoms.
 This includes the following:

 Using a Menstrual Cup with a Tilted Cervix